Educator Preparation Institute

-The Early Childhood Development Program at Skyline College
+The Educator Preparation Institute at Skyline College

-We offer Associates Degrees in Early Childhood Education, and Certificates of Achievement in Early Childhood Education, Special Education, Early Intervention Assistant, and The School-Age Child as well as ADT Degrees in ECE and Elementary Ed, which will allow students to continue to pursue meaningful degrees in a State or UC Institution.
+We offer Associates Degrees in Early Childhood Education, and Certificates of Achievement in Early Childhood Education, Special Education, Early Intervention Assistant, and The School-Age Child as well as ADT Degrees in ECE and Elementary Education, which will allow students to continue to pursue meaningful degrees in a State or UC Institution.

 Learn more about our Early Childhood Education Career Advancement Academy, a one semester program towards a Career Certificate!

-Students pursuing a degree or certificate in child development/education are able to choose from a variety of occupations that start at entry level while continuing to grow in both experience and education.
+Students pursuing a degree or certificate in child development or education are able to choose from a variety of occupations that start at entry level while continuing to grow in both experience and education.
 Our program is modeled to work cohesively with the California Teacher Credential Child Developments Permit allowing students to enter classrooms with as few as 6 units in Child Development as an Assistant Teacher and progressing towards Program Director (See TAB Child Development Permits).

 Additionally students enrolled in our certificate programs will be required to have 96 hours of hands on supervised field experience in their area of choice.
 This experience can be the start of a career in infant-toddler, pre-school teaching, school age (after school care) or administration, special education, or elementary education.
 Many students use these certificate as a step towards advanced degrees in fields such as social work, child psychiatry, or advocacy.